 Hackers are continuously developing new exploits for computers and mobile devices.
-They are looking for ways to get into the secure networks and gain access to information.
+They are looking for ways to get into secure networks and gain access to information.

 Mobile networks are no exception.
 While mobile handsets are generally secure when used carefully, the network itself can be an obvious target for exploitation.
-Information may be gained on subscriber’s identity or location, voice calls or texts may be blocked, intercepted or eavesdropped, funds can be transferred between accounts, billing systems bypassed or even network level denial of service (DOS) attacks launched.
+Information may be gained on subscriber’s identity or location, voice calls or texts may be blocked, intercepted or eavesdropped, funds can be transferred between accounts, billing systems bypassed or even network-level denial of service (DOS) attacks launched.

-With DOS attacks, in the network signaling world, the intended result may very well be temporarily eliminating communications in a specific geographical area which would severely impact law enforcement, public services or key high value targets in the area.
+With DOS attacks, in the network signaling world, the intended result may very well be temporarily eliminating communications in a specific geographical area which would severely impact law enforcement, public services or key high-value targets in the area.

 Another aspect of Denial of Service attacks is related to end-users.
 In these cases, targeted mobile subscribers can become unknowing victims not realizing that certain services on their handsets are not functioning.

-The Mavenir Signaling Firewall (SIF) offers mobile operators several capabilities to protect their subscribers by controlling Mobile Network Operators’ SS7, Diameter, SIP and GTP signaling streams:
+The Mavenir Signaling Firewall (SIF) offers mobile operators several capabilities to protect their subscribers by controlling Mobile Network Operators’ SS7, Diameter, SIP, and GTP signaling streams:

-The Signaling Firewall layer enables integration of various machine learning, anti-fraud modules into the network of mobile operator ensuring for real-time detection and blocking of fraud attempts and security issues.
+The Signaling Firewall layer enables the integration of various machine learning, anti-fraud modules into the network of mobile operator ensuring for real-time detection and blocking of fraud attempts and security issues.

 Mavenir’s Signaling Firewall implements the GSMA mitigation recommendations (FS.11 and FS.19) to detect and prevent the signaling-based attacks.
-In addition, it includes key, unique features specifically resulting from assessment results/insights of numerous mobile operator networks world-wide.
+In addition, it includes key, unique features specifically resulting from assessment results/insights of numerous mobile operator networks worldwide.
 These assessments have been performed either through passive traffic monitoring or intrusive attacks executed on request from mobile operators to understand issues in the networks, clearly indicating that almost all networks are vulnerable.
 Constant audits and managed services provide Mavenir customers with continuous improvements of the Firewall products ensuring protection from current and future threats.